getjake/us_stock_wizard/README.md

 This is a simple but powerfultool to help you find the stocks with the best potential to buy in US stock market, a great alternative to [Stock Rover](https://www.stockrover.com/).

+The goal of this project is to

+- Help you find the stocks with great technical (high reward and low risk) buy points.
+- Screen the stocks with great fundamental data.
+- Screen the top leaders in whole markets with your own criteria.

 It include the following features:

 - [x] Find all the symbols in the US stock market (NYSE, NASDAQ)